 City Of Ashton

 The City of Ashton is governed by a Mayor and a four-member City Council.
 Both the Mayor and the Council are elected positions.
-This governing body is supported by a friendly, knowledgeable office staff and various city departments.
+This governing body is supported by friendly, knowledgeable office staff and various city departments.
 If you have any questions about the City, please do not hesitate to contact us.

 We believe in open government, and we invite you to attend Town Council meetings every second Wednesday of the month at the City Offices, 714 Main Street.
 You are also invited to attend Planning and Zoning Committee meetings that take place every third Wednesday of the month at the City Offices.